sndmax/discord_helper_bot/README.md

 ## Features
-- Automatically give role on join
+- Automatically give role to new members on join
 - Find a teammate
 - List searching a teammate members
 - Show searching a teammate members amount in bot status